idvorkin/idvorkin.github.io/_d/ai-bestie.md

 - I suspect the conversation gets weird if theirs too much history, as people change.
 Not knowing when something happens (a decay) on the training data is important.
 So can address by limiting to latest history

 ## Embodiement

+### Discord Bot

+Having the inteface be discord is great.
+Easy and fun

 ### Voice of our friends